-Violation Category # of Violations # of PWSs V/E 2 2
+Violation Category Number of Violations Number of PWSs V/E 2 2

 3.4.
-California-Specific MCL Violations
+California-Specific Maximum Contaminant Level Violations

-All CWSs and NTNCs are required comply with primary drinking water standards contained in Title 22 California Code of Regulations.
+All CWSs and NTNCs are required to comply with primary drinking water standards contained in Title 22 California Code of Regulations.
 Contaminants with primary MCLs regulated by California but not regulated by USEPA include the following:

-Inorganic Contaminants:
+- Inorganic Contaminants:

 - Perchlorate

 - Aluminum

 - Nickel

-Synthetic Organic Contaminants
+- Synthetic Organic Contaminants:

 - Bentazon

 - Molinate

 - Thiobencarb

 - 1,2,3-Trichloropropane

-Volatile Organic Contaminants
+- Volatile Organic Contaminants:

 - Methyl tert-butyl Ether (MTBE)

 - 1,1-Dichloroethane

 - 1,3-Dichloropropene

 - 1,1,2,2-Tetrachloroethane

 - Trichlorofluoromethane

 - 1,1,2-Trichloro-1,2,2-trifluoroethane

-In 2021, about 412 violations were incurred by public water systems for failing to meet an MCL of a California-regulated contaminant.
+In 2022, about 355 violations were incurred by public water systems for failing to meet an MCL of a California-regulated contaminant.
 The table below summarizes the violations of a primary MCL or secondary MCL for California regulated contaminants (see section 1.8 for list of the contaminants).